abilokonsky/msds_practicum/README.md

 ##### You need to run the py file for your model inside of blender's "Scripting" tab in a .blend file.
 This is the .txt document under "notebooks" a .blend file is saved for reference.
+There are two dependent folders in data/external/ that need to be added, hdr and textures.
+HDR's are 100's of MB's and can be sourced from a websearch.
+I've linked my source in the attribution page.
+Textures can be png's or jpegs you want to cover the model with.

 ![Screenshot from 2024-05-01 20-42-32](https://github.com/abilokonsky/msds_practicum/assets/62521066/ca005dd1-9173-449a-929a-12cf8554cd90)